mrreyesm/Intercoms/README.md

 # Communications device prototype
-This is the firmware of a intercommunications device to connect a front door buzzer to a house intercoms.
+This is the firmware of a intercommunications prototype device to connect a front door buzzer to a house intercoms.